jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

-The land use dataset is a European dataset and using a Europe-wide projected CRS (https://epsg.io/3035).
+The land use dataset is a European dataset and uses a Europe-wide projected CRS (https://epsg.io/3035).

 * Reproject the land use raster to the same CRS as the DEM raster (EPSG:31370), and plot the result.

 <details><summary>Hints</summary>

-*
+* For the sake of the exercise, pick any resampling algorithm or just the default option.

 </details>